Handling missing tags in OSM data pipelines Jump to heading

 """Backfill routing-critical tags with regionally appropriate defaults.

-Apply this transform *before* handing the GeoDataFrame to a graph builder.
+Apply *before* handing the GeoDataFrame to a graph builder.

 """